jneug/typst-finite/manual.typ

 As common in CETZ, you can pass general styles for states and transitions to the #cetz-cmd-[set-style] function within a call to #cetz-cmd-[canvas].
 The elements functions #cmd-[state] and #cmd-[transition] (see below) can take their respective styling options as arguments, to style individual elements.

-#arg[automaton] takes a #arg[style] argument that passes the given style to the above functions.
+#cmd[automaton] takes a #arg[style] argument that passes the given style to the above functions.
 The example below sets a background and stroke color for all states and draws transitions with a dashed style.
 Additionally, the state `q1` has the arrow indicating an initial state drawn from above instead from the left.
 The transition from `q1` to `q2` is highlighted in red.
 #example(breakable:true)[```typ
 #automaton(
   (